Skip to main content

 Thy-le-Château Castle, locally known as Château de Thy-le-Château, lies in the village of the same name, in the province of Namur in the Wallonia region in Belgium.

-At present Thy-le-Château Castle is private property and is used for cultural activities.
+Currently, Thy-le-Château Castle is private property and hosts cultural activities.
+It's a beautiful castle in a quiet village.

 Gallery